robot5000-design/ms4-mc-vinyl/README.md

 - Font Awesome for icons.
 - Google Fonts for Monoton and Montserrat fonts.
 - Stripe - for processing credit card payments.
+- dj-database-url - The dj_database_url.config method returns a Django database connection dictionary, populated with all the data specified in your URL.
+- Psycopg2-binary - is the most popular PostgreSQL database adapter for the Python programming language.

 _Database:_